-3.12 False Statements - Being party to falsification; giving or providing false statements, written or oral; and/or providing false information during any University proceeding, any University affiliated or sponsored event, or to any University official.
+3.7 False Statements - Being party to falsification; giving or providing false statements, written or oral; and/or providing false information during any University proceeding, any University affiliated or sponsored event, or to any University official.
+This includes reporting false conduct allegations, false reports of emergency, furnishing false information to the university, as well as altering, forging, or misrepresenting, or misusing documents or records of the University.

-3.13 Falsification of Records - Altering, tampering, forging, or knowingly using falsified documents or records of the University, including, but not limited to, UHCL parking permits and student IDs.
-Falsifying, attempting to falsify, conspiring to falsify or knowingly using falsified academic records including, but not limited to, altering or assisting in the alteration of any official record of the University and/or submitting false information or omitting information that is required for or related to any academic record.
+3.8 Falsification of Records - Altering, forging, falsifying, attempting to falsify, omitting information, or knowingly using falsified documents or records of the University, including, but not limited to, UHCL parking permits, student IDs, financial aid records, and academic records.
+Falsification of academic records includes, but is not limited to, altering, or assisting in the alteration of any official record of the University and/or submitting false information or omitting information that is required for or related to any academic record.
 Academic records include, but are not limited to, applications for admission, application for the awarding of a degree, registration materials, grade change forms, and other documents or forms used by the Office of the Registrar.
-A former student who engages in this prohibited conduct may be subject to a bar against readmission, the revocation of a degree, and/or the withdrawal of a diploma under the Student Disciplinary Procedures.
+A former student who engages in this prohibited conduct may be subject to a bar against readmission, the revocation of a degree, and/or withdrawal of a diploma under the Student Disciplinary Procedures.

-3.14 Forcible Entry or Trespass - Forcible or unauthorized entry to any University building, structure, or facility and/or unauthorized entry to or use of University grounds.
+3.9 Forcible/Unauthorized Entry or Trespass - Forcible or unauthorized entry to any University building, structure, or facility and/or unauthorized entry to or use of University grounds.

-3.15 Gambling, Wagering, and/or Bookmaking - Gambling, wagering, and/or bookmaking as defined by federal, state, and /or local laws on University grounds or by using University equipment or services.
+3.10 Gambling, Wagering, and/or Bookmaking - Gambling, wagering, and/or bookmaking as defined by federal, state, and /or local laws on University grounds or by using University equipment or services.

-3.16 Hazing - Any act, occurring on or off the University of Houston-Clear Lake campus, by one or more person alone or acting with others, directed against a student, that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in or maintaining membership in any organization whose members are or include students of the University.
+3.11 Hazing - Any intentional, knowing, or reckless act, occurring on or off the campus of an educational institution, by one person alone or acting with others, directed against a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in an organization if the act: